-I. Academic Faculty Coordinators/Café and Community of Practice:
+I. Community of Practice:

-As a College of Business faculty, focused on supporting one another, assisting each other in teaching practice, learning assessment, ongoing scholarship, and stakeholder focus.
-To facilitate your engagement with each other, we have Café, a virtual location where all faculty (FT and adjunct) are expected to meet on a routine basis.
-Please ensure that you routinely check into Café.
+The College of Business faculty is focused on supporting one another, assisting each other in teaching practice, learning assessment, ongoing scholarship, and stakeholder focus.
+To facilitate your engagement with each other, we have our Community of Practice, a virtual location in Blackboard where all faculty (FT and adjunct) are expected to meet on a routine basis.
+Please ensure that you routinely check into the Community of Practice.
 It not only serves as a forum for scholarly discussion and social interaction, but also contains announcements, resources, policies, forms, and documents.